-In addition to the five areas of funding priority outlined below, as of Summer 2018, USRF has established targeted requests-for-proposals (RFPs) in the areas of Expertise and Knowledge and Rule of Law and Governance:
+In addition to the four areas of funding priority outlined below, USRF has established targeted requests-for-proposals (RFPs) in the areas of Russian and American Studies (formerly Expertise and Knowledge), Civil Society, and Rule of Law and Governance:

 Focus on outreach, education, and training in law, information, media, and activities that build the capacity of Russian citizens to develop and sustain laws, institutions, and practices that enable good governance at the local, regional, and national levels.